Andeasw/per-inventory-monitor/README.md

-# VPS Inventory Monitor By Prince
+#  Inventory monitor for a custom-designed website

-A robust, dockerized Node.js application to monitor VPS stock availability with session reuse, global cooldown, and multi-channel notifications.
+A robust, dockerized Node.js application to monitor  stock availability with session reuse, global cooldown, and multi-channel notifications.

 ## Features